parmegv/leap_doc/docs/design/soledad.md

 Synchronization-related classes:

-* `LEAPDocument`: an extension of @u1db.Document@ with methods to:
-  * Return a symmetric encrypted version of Documents JSON representation.
-  * Set document's content by symmetric decrypting an encrypted JSON representation.
-* `LEAPSyncTarget`: an extension of `HTTPSyncTarget` with the following modified methods:
-  * `sync_exchange`: request encrypted version of Document's content before sending it to the network.
+* `SoledadSyncTarget`: an extension of `HTTPSyncTarget` modified to encrypt documents' content before sending them to the network and to have more control of the syncing process.
-  * `_parse_sync_stream`: set Document's content based on encrypted version right after it arrives as a response from the network.

 Reference implementation of server
 ======================================================